RaghavVacher/Machine-Learning-Course-Project/README.md

 ##  [1] B A B A A E D B A A B C B A E E A B B B
 ## Levels: A B C D E
 ```
-As seen above the in-sample accuracy is 99, which is a considerably high accuracy.
-Applying this to the test set using the quiz, the results are as follows: 20/20 in the quiz results.
+As seen above the in-sample accuracy is 99

+Which is a considerably high accuracy.

+Applying this to the test set using the quiz, the results are as follows: ***20/20 in the quiz results***

 Therefore the out-sample error and RSME is negligible.